Roger Wicker: Tenure

-In the Senate, Wicker is a member of the Senate Republicans' whip team and has repeatedly introduced a bill to overturn Roe v.
+On September 16, 2010, President Barack Obama announced his intent to nominate Wicker as representative of the United States to the Sixty-fifth Session of the General Assembly of the United Nations.
+Wicker is a member of the Senate Republicans' whip team and repeatedly introduced a bill to overturn Roe v.
 Wade, the Supreme Court decision ruling abortion bans unconstitutional.
 Wicker called the Affordable Care Act the "great fight for the rest of this term, maybe our lifetimes" and later introduced a bill to enable state officials to challenge the law.
-In the interest of protecting gun owners, he amended a fiscal 2010 transportation spending bill to allow Amtrak passengers to carry firearms and ammunition in checked baggage.
+He also amended a fiscal 2010 transportation spending bill to allow Amtrak passengers to carry firearms and ammunition in checked baggage.

-Wicker and Representative Gene Taylor pushed amendments allowing purchasers of federal flood insurance to add wind coverage to their policies, helpful to a hurricane-prone state.
-As a member of the Commission on Security and Cooperation in Europe (Helsinki Commission) monitoring human rights and other issues, in late 2012 Wicker worked with Senator Ben Cardin to enact a bill imposing penalties on Russians accused of violating human rights.
-The measure led Russian President Vladimir Putin to announce a subsequent ban on U.S. adoptions of Russian-born children.
+Wicker and Representative Gene Taylor pushed amendments allowing purchasers of federal flood insurance to add wind coverage to their policies.
+As a member of the Commission on Security and Cooperation in Europe (Helsinki Commission), in 2012 Wicker worked with Senator Ben Cardin to enact a bill imposing penalties on Russians accused of violating human rights.
+The measure led Russian President Vladimir Putin to announce a ban on U.S. adoptions of Russian-born children.
 Wicker was one of three politicians targeted during the April 2013 ricin letters bioterrorism attack.
-On April 16, 2013, a letter addressed to Wicker tested positive for the poison ricin as part of a series of letters.
+On April 16, 2013, a letter addressed to him tested positive for the poison ricin as part of a series of letters.
 The letter was detected by postal officials and law enforcement and prevented from reaching the Capitol.
-The letter was tested three times, with each test confirming the presence of ricin.
+The letter was tested three times, and each test confirmed the presence of ricin.